 How to Handle a Broken Window Before Replacement

-In addition, even if a window is only cracked, it is allowing warm air to escape in the winter and hot air to enter in the summer, draining your home's energy efficiency.
-That's why it is important to repair or install a replacement for broken windows as soon as possible.
+Additionally, a cracked window can allow warm air to escape in the winter and hot air to enter in the summer, affecting your home's energy efficiency.
+Therefore, it's important to repair a broken window as soon as possible.

 Here are a few other reasons to consider window replacement:

-- If you suspect your window has broken as the result of a break-in, you need to call the police immediately to file a report.
+- If you suspect your window has been broken as the result of a break-in, call the police immediately to file a report.
 This will document the cause of the damage for the purpose of filing an insurance claim.

-- You will want to secure the window opening as soon as possible not only to keep out intruders (including critters) and to protect your climate control, but also to restore your peace of mind and get you feeling back to normal, especially after the violation of a break-in.
+- You will want to secure the window opening as soon as possible not only to keep out intruders, but to protect the energy efficiency of your home.

-- Always wear protective gloves covering your hands and forearms when working with broken glass.
+- Always wear protective gloves that cover your hands and forearms when working with broken glass.

-There are steps you can take to board up and replace the window yourself, or you can work with professional glass experts to get your replacement window done right the first time.
+While you can take steps to board up and replace the broken window yourself, these jobs are typically dangerous and time-consuming.
+Instead, work with professional glass experts to get your window replaced right the first time.

-Glass Doctor® offers 24/7 emergency repair/replacement service to keep your home safe and secure while you wait for the replacement window.
+Glass Doctor® offers 24/7 emergency repair and replacement services to keep your home safe and secure.
 Give us a call today at 855-603-1919 to fix your broken window.